chinapedia/wikipedia.abstract.en/Page/Bengal.md

 Art

-CezanneGalleryofSaifulIslam2012.JPG The Pala-Sena School of Art developed in Bengal between the 8th and 12th centuries and is considered a high point of classical Asian art.[152][153]
+The Pala-Sena School of Art developed in Bengal between the 8th and 12th centuries and is considered a high point of classical Asian art.[152][153]
 It included sculptures and paintings.[154]

 Islamic Bengal was noted for its production of the finest cotton fabrics and saris, notably the Jamdani, which received warrants from the Mughal court.[155]
 The Bengal School of painting flourished in Kolkata and Shantiniketan in the British Raj during the early 20th century.
 Its practitioners were among the harbingers of modern painting in India.[156]
 Zainul Abedin was the pioneer of modern Bangladeshi art.
 The country has a thriving and internationally acclaimed contemporary art scene.[157]

 Architecture

-Momin_Mosque_after_restoration.jpgs originated from Bengali architecture]] Classical Bengali architecture features terracotta buildings.
+s originated from Bengali architecture]] Classical Bengali architecture features terracotta buildings.
 Ancient Bengali kingdoms laid the foundations of the region's architectural heritage through the construction of monasteries and temples (for example, the Somapura Mahavihara).
 During the sultanate period, a distinct and glorious Islamic style of architecture developed the region.[158]
 Most Islamic buildings were small and highly artistic terracotta mosques with multiple domes and no minarets.
 Bengal was also home to the largest mosque in South Asia at Adina.
 Bengali vernacular architecture is credited for inspiring the popularity of the bungalow.[159]

 The Bengal region also has a rich heritage of Indo-Saracenic architecture, including numerous zamindar palaces and mansions.
 The most prominent example of this style is the Victoria Memorial, Kolkata.